Diegodrou/A-Ninja-Game/README.md

 Game credits:
     Programming by : NoIdea
-    Game art by : - NoIdea
+    Game art by : NoIdea ,OpenGameArt and other free art sources that I don't remember
-                  - DezrasDragons

     Music by: Panda Beats